-Plus, I’ll teach you my signature stroke, created to make your artwork’s flat areas vibrate with color!
+Plus, I’ll teach you fretting: my signature stroke, which makes solid areas vibrate with color!

-The whole weekend workshop is only $199 (and the fun is free)!
+The whole weekend workshop is only $199 (and that includes all the fun)!

 I can’t wait to meet you!
 We are going to have a BLAST!